What is the history of the Lake Erie Islands?

 Yours with great respect and esteem, O.H.
 Perry

 After the War of 1812, Aschell (Shell) Johnson lived on Put-in-Bay for three years.
 The next settlers were Henry and Sally Hyde who came in 1818.
 The Hydes brought 500 head of sheep to the island.
 A.P.
 Edwards then began to develop Put-in-Bay bringing in laborers to erect the necessary buildings.
-John Pierpoint built a dock in the harbor and another one known as the West Dock.
+John Pierpoint built a dock in the harbor and another one known as the West Dock and the rest is Put-in-Bay history.

 In 1866 a story in the Sandusky Daily Commercial Register told of the growth of Put-in-Bay township.
 Islanders owned 103 horses, 165 cattle, 206 hogs and one mule.
 The fields were planted in wheat, oats, buckwheat, rye, barley, potatoes, sorghum, tobacco, hay and clover.
 The vineyards were a main source of income.
 72 acres of vines had been planted in 1865 to bring the total to 422.
 Grape production for 1865 totaled 1,117,801 pounds and 33,805 gallons of wine were pressed.
 The future looked bright for island farmers.

-Local island government was now desired and to this end, John Stone, Simon Fox and others from the three Bass Islands petitioned the Ottawa County commissioners for permission to organize Put-in-Bay township.
+Local island government was now desired and to this end, John Stone, Simon Fox and others from the three Bass Islands petitioned the Ottawa County commissioners for permission to organize Put-in-Bay Township.
 On June 22, 1861, the electors selected their town trustees.
-In May of 1876, 15 years later after the three islands were organized as a township, a portion of South Bass was incorporated as a village which you may now refer to as downtown Put-in-Bay.
+In May of 1876, 15 years later, after the three islands were organized as a township, a portion of South Bass was incorporated as a village which most people now refer to as downtown Put-in-Bay, Ohio.

-In its heyday, around the 1850s to the 1900s, several steamships, some holding up to 1.500 passengers, serviced the island on a regular basis.
-Tourists were treated to a variety of hotels, including 300 x 600 foot Hotel Victory with 625 guest rooms, at that time the largest resort hotel in America featuring the first coed swimming pool.
+In its heyday, around the 1850s to the 1900s, several steamships, some holding up to 1,500 passengers, serviced the island on a regular basis.
+Tourists were treated to a variety of hotels, including the 300 x 600 foot Put n Bay Hotel Victory with 625 guest rooms.
+At that time, it was one of the largest hotels in America also featuring the first coed swimming pool.
 Elaborate ceremonies were planned for the laying of the cornerstone of The Victory.
 Seven steamboats brought 8,000 people to the island.
 The Beebe house with a wide hall running 500 feet through the center had a dining room that could seat nearly a thousand diners.
 The hotel could house over 800 persons.

-Put-in-Bay has been a summer resort for more than 100 years.
-Today Put-in-Bay is a vibrant tourist resort complete with bars, hotels, boating, fishing, a monument, caves and much more.
+Today the island is a vibrant tourist resort complete with plenty of Put-in-Bay bars, restaurants, Victorian hotels, boating, fishing, a Monument, caves, ice cream and so much more.
 For more information on the history of Put-in-Bay, we suggest you read Isolated Splendor by Robert Dodge where most of the information for this brief history page was obtained.
-Come visit the South Bass Island, or Put-in-Bay as it is better known, and see for yourself.
+Come visit South Bass Island, or Put-in-Bay as it is better known, and see for yourself all the things to do in Put-in-Bay.

 Who Was Commodore Perry?

-Commodore Oliver Hazard Perry (birth: August 23, 1785 death: August 23, 1819) was an officer in the United States Navy.
+Commodore Oliver Hazard Perry (birth: August 23, 1785 - death: August 23, 1819) was an officer in the United States Navy.
 He served in the War of 1812 against Great Britain and earned the nickname “Hero of Lake Erie” for leading American forces in the decisive naval victory at the Battle of Lake Erie.
+He is the namesake behind the Memorial.

 The Battle of Lake Erie, sometimes also referred to as the Battle of Put-in-Bay, was fought on September 10, 1813 in Lake Erie off the coast of Ohio.
 It was between nine ships of the United States Navy and six vessels of Great Britain.
 The decisive victory of the Americans over the British fleet ensured American control of the lake and the North-Western Territory during the War of 1812, opened supply lines, and improved American morale after a series of U.S. defeats in the Great Lakes theater.